mack-mronn/dropshipping-profit-calculator/README.md

 ##Input Parameters Requried
 Input parameters supply, margin, sales and Alidropship coupon codes (or) alidropship cashback.
 Providing these parameters will estimate the profits using our unique calculator.

-We got this information from [This website](https://www.mronn.com/alidropship-coupon-code)
+We got this information from [Alidrpship profit calculator](https://www.mronn.com/alidropship-coupon-code)